olfp/min-16/cMIN-16a-Arch.md

 ---

-*cMIN-16a Architecture Specification v3.0 - Complete with all instruction formats and implementation details*
+*Deep16 Architecture Specification v3.1 (Milestone 1r5a) - Complete with corrected examples and register aliases*